Key referencing

 How does it work?

-Suppose, we have a translation key with an ID 1234 that should act as a parent (referenced key).
+For example, let’s say a translation key with the ID 1234 is designated as the parent (referenced key).

-To establish a link, we have to provide the following placeholder as a translation value for every referring key:
+To link a child key to this parent, you would insert the following placeholder in the translation value for each referring key:

 [%key_id:1234%]

-Reference can be used as a part of a sentence:
+This reference can also be part of a sentence:

 Hello, [%key_id:1234%]